Dramatic improvement in Terraform execution time on AmebaPlatform

 335.0 -> 100.0(改善率約70.15%)

-The reason why Apply is taking so long is that at the time of the improvement, we were using EKS self-managed groups, so there was no updating of node groups on the terraform side, but now that we have introduced karpenter, it takes quite a long time to update managed node groups, which is why the Max and Average values seem to be large.
+The reason why Apply is taking so long is that at the time of the improvement, we were using EKS self-managed groups, so there were no node group updates on the terraform side, but now that we have introduced karpenter, it takes quite a long time to update the managed node groups, which is why the Max and Average values seem to be large.

 Conclusion

-In this article, we introduced a case study of how AmebaPlatform improved Plan/Apply by using GitHubActions.
-Through this activity, we were able to reduce the time required to execute Plan/Apply, which previously took a lot of time, and improve productivity.
+In this article, we introduced a case study on AmebaPlatform where we used GitHubActions to improve terraform's Plan/Apply.
+Through this activity, we were able to reduce the execution time of Plan/Apply, which previously took a lot of time, and improve productivity.